The essential health check ups you can get at lunchtime

 Mammogram

 Woman over the age of 40 are eligible for a breast screening every two years.
-With more than 750 locations across the country – including in clinics, hospitals, and special buses – you should be able to find a location nearby.
+With more than 750 locations across the country – including in clinics, hospitals, and special buses – you should be able to find a location nearby, opens in a new tab.
 During the test a female technician will take you into a private x-ray room and ask you to undress from the waist up (so best to wear a top and skirt or trousers to work that day).
 Each breast is placed one at a time between two plates and x-rayed for about 10 seconds.
 Each breast is screened twice from different angles.
 Including filling out some necessary paperwork, the whole process will take no more than 20 minutes.

 Cost: Free